Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 As-you-like-yaki

 The toppings I listed are classics, and I highly recommend them all.
 However, you can remove, swap, add anything you like – “okonomi” means “as you like” after all.
-The same goes for the batter, by the way.
+The same goes for adding stuff to the batter, by the way.
 Seafood is a popular addition.
 I added octopus pieces in the past, for example.

 Of course, it’s also easy to turn this recipe vegetarian: Just use vegetarian dashi for the batter, and leave out the bacon and katsuobushi.